HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

 ## Supported Hardware and Configurations

-- Intel Skylake (6th Generation Core) CPU or later with Intel HD Graphics or better
+- Intel Skylake (6th Generation Core) CPU or later with Intel HD, Iris Xe or Arc graphics.
 - Windows 10 or Later
+  - Please make sure your Intel GPU drivers are up-to-date.
+Driver version should be >= 31.0.x.x
 - Some Modern Linux versions.
 - FreeBSD